Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

-Parkmore is home to Sandton's largest and best-developed park, the Field and Study Centre, which also provides access to the best river trail, the Braamfontein Spruit Hiking Trail.
+Parkmore is home to Sandton's largest and best-developed park, the Field and Study Centre, which also provides access to the best and longest river trail, the Braamfontein Spruit Hiking Trail.
 The park has a recreation hall with many activities, and a tea room, the River Cafe Sandton.

 In between Parkmore, Hurlingham Manor, and Bryanston, is the Hurlingham Pick 'n Pay Centre on William Nicol Drive opposite the end of Republic Road.
 This has an extensive supermarket, bakery, coffee shop / light restaurant, and a number of smaller speciality shops.

 Riverside Shopping Centre on Bryanston Drive is a small local shopping centre with a good spread of shops, a must for lovers of chocolate cake and good fruit and veg.
-At the other end of Bryanston, Bryanpark Shopping Centre, 46 Grosvenor Road corner Cumberland Avenue, is small regional centre with two supermarkets, a good range of shops, and all ATMs.
+At the other end of Bryanston, Bryanpark Shopping Centre, 46 Grosvenor Road corner Cumberland Avenue, is small regional centre with two supermarkets, a good range of shops, a gym, and all ATMs.

 This site now covers the following minor shopping centres in Bryanston: Sloane Square and Epsom Downs (both in Sloane Street corner William Nicol Drive), and .
 "Naturally Yours Wellness Centre" on Main Road corner Culross Road.